 Although the stumps made of wood are affordable and economical, they are not as strong as those made of concrete.
 Concrete stumps are strong and though more expensive than wooden ones, they ultimately save you more money.
 Steel stumps often result in a structure swaying from time to time and this can ultimately make a house crush down.

 When renovating a house, you might have to replace any decayed and old stumps that are supporting the house.
 New and strong stumps would be used for replacement.
+This is known as restumping.
 Replacing the old stumps involves sliding or raising the specific house off the current floor level.
 Heaving the house level is necessary when replacing stumps.

 The stumps are usually replaced with timber or steel stumps, but concrete makes better stumps and are more durable.
 Raising a house is usually done using heavy duty industrial jacks that can support the entire weight and size of a house.
 Any other heavy equipment that can support the house may also be used in raising it.